w473/vue3-msal/README.md

       auth: {
         clientId: '<YOUR CLIENT ID HERE>'
       }
-    }, Vue /* [optional] should be passed as an argument if you want to the framework.globalMixin option*/ ))
+    }, app /* [optional] should be passed as an argument if you want to the framework.globalMixin option*/ ))
 }